skipfire/genmon-addon/README.md

 If you are setting this up for a specific install and not a reusable image, go ahead and connect the WiFi, set the Time Zone, and chnage the password.

-## PintSize HAT Fan control (HATs v2.3 and up)
+## PintSize HAT Fan control (RETIRED)
-The PintSizeFanManager is retired (the code will be removed in January 2024) and we recommend you use the built-in fan manager that can be configured in raspi-config.
+The PintSizeFanManager is retired and the code has been removed.
+We recommend you use the built-in fan manager that can be configured in raspi-config.
 The setting is under performance, fan; it will ask you for the GPIO to use and you want to pick 9.
 You can set your target temp between 60 and 80, and when the Pi reaches that temp it will turn the fan on until the CPU temp is dropped to 10 degrees below that point (example of 60 for the on point would have 50 for the off point).

-If you have the fan manager, you can disable it with the following command:
+If you had installed the fan manager, you can disable it with the following command:
 ```
 sudo systemctl disable PintSizeFanManager
 ```